 This common theme of not reaching goals only seems to increase as the year goes on.
 So here are 4 simple ways to help you make your goals last.

 1. Be SMART about your goal planning

 When making resolutions, it’s important to think SMART.

 Specific: Make a specific goal.
-Instead of saying “I want to be better at reading the scriptures,” try saying “I will read 1 chapter of the Book of Mormon everyday.”
+Instead of saying “I want to be better at reading the scriptures,” try saying, “I will read one chapter of the Book of Mormon every day.”